 Group Conformity Loop

-The Group Conformity Loop shows how groups protect their equilibrium by pressuring individuals, subtly or directly, to fall in line.
-When everyone around you shares the same beliefs, behaviors, or emotional norms, breaking from the script feels dangerous.
+The Group Conformity Loop shows how groups protect their equilibrium by unknowingly pressuring individuals to fall in line.
+When everyone around you shares similar beliefs, behaviors, or emotional norms, breaking from the script feels dangerous.
 Humans are wired to mirror the group to avoid rejection, which means you may end up adopting dynamics you don’t agree with simply because dissent feels isolating.

 Groups reinforce themselves through feedback loops: you match the group to stay accepted, the group normalizes your compliance, and over time everyone forgets they’re compromising.
 This loop is why friend groups enable unhealthy relationships, why families rewrite reality, and why social circles avoid the uncomfortable truths that would disrupt the hierarchy.
 Seeing the loop clearly is the first step toward stepping out of it.